Semiparametric inference using fractional posteriors: Semiparametric Bernstein-von Mises Theorems

-\subsection{General BvM theorems}
+\subsection{General BvM Theorems}

-With Assumption \ref{ass:expansion_assumption}, we can prove a general BvM type result for the \ap distribution of $\psi(\eta)$. \begin{theorem}[Semiparametric BvM for the \ap ] Let $\Pi = \Pi_n$ be a prior distribution on $\eta$ and suppose that Assumption \ref{ass:expansion_assumption} holds true with sets $A_n$.
+With Assumption \ref{ass:expansion_assumption}, we can prove a general BvM type result for the \ap distribution of $\psi(\eta)$. { For the statement below, the conditional expectation in the display is $E[G(\eta)\given A_n]=\int_{A_n} G(\eta)dP(\eta)/P(A_n)$, applied here with $P=\Pi_{\al_n}[\cdot\given Y^n]$ the $\al_n$--posterior distribution and $G$ the specific exponential function of $\eta$ appearing in the display.} \begin{theorem}[Semiparametric BvM for the \ap ] Let $\Pi = \Pi_n$ be a prior distribution on $\eta$ and suppose that Assumption \ref{ass:expansion_assumption} holds with sets $A_n$.
 Then for any $t\in\R$,

 where $E_{\alpha_n}$ denotes expectation with respect to the ${\alpha_n}-$posterior.
 Furthermore, if for any $t\in\R$,